soportebteam/trustos/source/cert.md

 ####   POST     - `/certificate/{certID}/access`

 Authorise the reading access for a certificate.
 The user has to be the owner (admin) of the certificate.
-Readers are overwriten in every call
+Readers are overwriten in every call.

 <u>*Input*</u>
-- `certID` :  `<string>` Unique identifier of the certificate
+- `certID` :  `<string>` Unique identifier of the certificate.
-- `public`    :  `<bool>`  Flag to determine whether the certificate is public and readable for all users or not
+- `public`    :  `<bool>`  Flag to determine whether the certificate is public and readable for all users or not.
-- `readers`    :  `<string array>` List of readers, in case it is not public
+- `readers`    :  `<string array>` List of readers, in case it is not public.

 <details>
   <summary><em><strong>Sample structure</strong></em> (Click to expand)</summary>